 Language localisation

 Effective language localisation is essential for texts published in a language different from the one in which they were originally written.
 It adapts the cultural references and other elements of the source text to the translated context.
-This way the translation becomes relevant and relatable to those reading the translated version.
+This way, the translation becomes relevant and relatable to the readers.
 Simply put, localisation answers the question: Will the target audience understand the text’s terminology, cultural references and style?

 During translation editing, the editor implements language localisation.
 Language localisation occurred when the Harry Potter manuscript, written in UK English and set in Britain, was adapted for the US readers.
 Although the US and UK use the same language, their Englishes differ, so among others, ‘sherbet lemon’ became a ‘lemon drop’ in the US version.